 For more detailed information about the content types and data types supported for sequence clustering models, see the Requirements section of Microsoft Sequence Clustering Algorithm Technical Reference.

 Viewing a Sequence Clustering Model

 The mining model that this algorithm creates contains descriptions of the most common sequences in the data.
 To explore the model, you can use the Microsoft Sequence Cluster Viewer.
 When you view a sequence clustering model, Analysis Services shows you clusters that contain multiple transitions.
 You can also view pertinent statistics.
-For more information, see Browse a Model Using the Microsoft Sequence Cluster Viewer.
+For more information, see Viewing a Mining Model with the Microsoft Sequence Cluster Viewer.